Mayaguez incident: U.S. Marines left behind and subsequent controversy

 In 1985, an eyewitness report indicated that a wounded American had been captured on Koh Tang after the assault and was subsequently executed.
 The NSA intercepted Cambodian messages which referred to 'the American that was captured' with orders not to talk about this.

 In 1999 Em Son approached the Joint Task Force-Full Accounting (JTF-FA) on learning that they were looking for further information regarding the events on Koh Tang.
 Em Son advised that on the morning on 16 May he ordered his men to search the West Beach for any remaining Americans.
 About 100 m from the beach one of the Khmer Rouge was hit by M16 fire.
 The Khmer Rouge then fired mortars and encircled the firing position, capturing one American with a leg wound.
-Em Son's description of the American matched that of Joseph Hargrove.
+Em Son's description of the American matched that of Hargrove.
 The Khmer Rouge continued their search and located an abandoned M60 machine gun, various equipment and the covered body of a black American soldier.
 Em Son ordered the dead American (presumably Ashton Loney) buried and the prisoner taken to his headquarters.
 When Em Son was advised that the Khmer Rouge hit by M16 fire had died, he ordered the American to be shot.

 Approximately one week after the assault, Em Son's men noticed that their leftover food was being disturbed and on searching they found bootprints in the mud.
-They set up a night ambush and on the third night they captured two Americans matching the descriptions of Gary Hall and Danny Marshall.
+They set up a night ambush and on the third night they captured two Americans matching the descriptions of Hall and Marshall.
 Em Son radioed Kampong Som and was ordered to deliver the Americans to the mainland.
 The following morning the two Americans were taken by boat to the mainland and then driven to the Ti Nean Pagoda above Sihanoukville where they were stripped to their underwear and shackled.
 After one week, on orders from Phnom Penh, each American was beaten to death with a B-40 rocket launcher.
 Hall's body was buried in a shallow grave near the beach.
 Marshall's was dumped on the beach cove.

 Recovery efforts in 1999 by the JTF-FA later found bone fragments that might have belonged to Hall and Marshall, but DNA tests proved inconclusive due to the small size of the fragments.
 Hargrove, Hall and Marshall all received Purple Hearts from the U.S. Marine Corps.
 Hargrove's family did not receive the award until 1999, after investigative journalist and author Ralph Wetterhahn published several articles in popular magazines about his findings.